Kingxukai/linux/Documentation/driver-api/cxl/platform/acpi/srat.rst

 =====================
 The Generic Port Affinity subtable provides an association between a proximity domain and a device handle representing a Generic Port such as a CXL host bridge.
-With the association, latency and bandwidth numbers can be retrieved from the SRAT for the path between CPU(s) (initiator) and the Generic Port.
+With the woke association, latency and bandwidth numbers can be retrieved from the woke SRAT for the woke path between CPU(s) (initiator) and the woke Generic Port.
 This is used to construct performance coordinates for hotplugged CXL DEVICES, which cannot be enumerated at boot by platform firmware.